Frequently Asked Questions

 Yes.
 If at any point you wish to exit the attraction, just let one of our actors, event staff or security officers know and they will escort you out.
 Please be advised, however, that there are no refunds.

 When you enter Terror Behind the Walls, you will be confronted with a critical decision: should you explore the prison and watch the action, or should you mark yourself to truly interact with the denizens of the cellblocks?
-Those who opt in for true interactivity may be grabbed, held back, sent into hidden passageways, removed from their group, and even occasionally incorporated into the show.
+Those who opt in for true interactivity may be grabbed, held back, sent into hidden passageways, and even temporarily removed from their group.
 They will deal with the consequences of their decision through six long attractions.